rglara/StarTrekTimelinesSpreadsheet/README.md

 _You have two options, an automatic build or two manual steps_

 ###### One Shot
-* Set ELECTRON_BUILDER_ALLOW_UNRESOLVED_DEPENDENCIES=true and run "electron-builder" to build the native package
+* Set `ELECTRON_BUILDER_ALLOW_UNRESOLVED_DEPENDENCIES=true` and run `electron-builder` to build the native package
-* Run `npm run package` to have webpack compile your application into `dist/bundle.js` and `dist/index.html`, and then an electron-packager run will be triggered for the current platform/arch, outputting to `builds/`
+* Run `npm run package` to have webpack compile your application into `dist/bundle.js` and `dist/index.html`, and then an `electron-packager` run will be triggered for the current platform/arch, outputting to `builds/`

 ###### Manual
-_Recommendation: Update the "postpackage" script call in package.json to specify parameters as you choose and use the `npm run package` command instead of running these steps manually_
+_Recommendation: Update the "postpackage" script call in `package.json` to specify parameters as you choose and use the `npm run package` command instead of running these steps manually_
 * Run `npm run build` to have webpack compile and output your bundle to `dist/bundle.js`
-* Then you can call electron-packager directly with any commands you choose
+* Then you can call `electron-packager` directly with any commands you choose

 If you want to test the production build (In case you think Babili might be breaking something) after running `npm run build` you can then call `npm run prod`.
-This will cause electron to load off of the `dist/` build instead of looking for the webpack-dev-server instance.
+This will cause electron to load off of the `dist/` build instead of looking for the *webpack-dev-server* instance.
 Electron will launch automatically after compilation.

 ## Privacy and security
 There is no server associated with this tool, all state stays on your device.
 Here's a comprehensive list of URLs that the tool accesses (all these URLs are accessed over a secure (HTTPS) connection):
-- https://thorium.disruptorbeam.com/ : this is the login URL for DisruptorBeam; your username / password or Facebook access token is sent to this URL in order to get an access_token.
+- https://thorium.disruptorbeam.com/ : this is the login URL for the game; your username / password or Facebook access token is sent to this URL in order to get an access_token.
 This URL is only accessed during login.
-- https://stt.disruptorbeam.com/ : this is the main Star Trek Timelines API endpoint URL, owned by DisruptorBeam.
+- https://stt.disruptorbeam.com/ : this is the main Star Trek Timelines API endpoint URL, owned by ~~DisruptorBeam~~ TiltingPoint.
-- https://api.github.com/repos/IAmPicard/StarTrekTimelinesSpreadsheet/releases : this URL contains the list of tool releases.
-It's accessed during application boot (and from the About tab) to check for new versions.
-No data is sent along with the request (it's just a GET).
 - https://ptpb.pw : this URL is accessed when (and only if) you use the Share dialog to share your crew stats online.
 - https://www.facebook.com/v2.8/dialog/oauth : this URL is only accessed if you use the Facebook login option.
 It's used to obtain a facebook access token which is later sent to DB's server to get an access_token.
-- https://datacore.app/ : This URL is used to access the "big book" content such as subjective crew rankings
+- https://datacore.app/ : This URL is used to access the "big book" content such as subjective crew rankings and portal availability of crew

-The tool never stores your username or password and it only sends it to DisruptorBeam's official servers for login purposes.
+The tool never stores your username or password and it only sends it to the game's official servers for login purposes.
 If you check the "Stay logged in" checkbox in the login dialog, the tool will store an access_token on your local device in the IndexedDB database.